You Want to Fire Your Agent? What to Know about a Buyer’s Agent Termination Letter

 First things first: Did you sign a buyer-broker agreement?

-In most cases, a buyer signs a buyer-broker agreement which, depending on the type of contract, could give that agent the exclusive right to show the buyer properties and then collect a commission on the home that is eventually purchased.
+When you sign a buyer-broker agreement, depending on the type of contract, it may give the agent the exclusive right to show you properties and earn a commission on the home you eventually purchase.
 But you’re not truly tied to the agent until you sign an offer on a home and it’s accepted by the seller.
 At that point, the offer becomes the purchase agreement, and you are under contract with the buyer’s agent.

 Hopefully, you read the agreement carefully before you signed it and know the terms of termination.
 If not, now is the time to really dig in and read the language of the contract.